ynslee/ynslee/README.md

 - ∛ I have projects that are based on **C, C++, and Python**

-- 🌱 I’m currently making tiny projects based on Kotlin, Javascript, and python.
+- 🌱 I’m currently learning SQL, kotlin and javascript.

 - 🤹🏻‍♀️ I have collaborated on **[ft_irc](https://github.com/ynslee/ft_irc)**
     and **[Cub3D](https://github.com/ynslee/cub3d)**